National Core Indicators

-National Core Indicators (NCI) is a collaborative effort between the National Association of State Directors of Developmental Disabilities Services (NASDDDS) and the Human Services Research Institute (HSRI) in the United States.
-The purpose of the program, which began in 1997, is to support NASDDDS member agencies (state developmental disabilities agencies) to gather a standard set of performance and outcome measures that can be used to track their own performance over time, to compare results across states, and to establish national benchmarks.
+National Core Indicators (NCI) is a collaborative effort between the National Association of State Directors of Developmental Disabilities Services (NASDDDS), ADvancing States and the Human Services Research Institute (HSRI) in the United States.
+The purpose of the program, which began in 1997, is to support state human services systems to gather a standard set of performance and outcome measures that can be used to track their own performance over time, to compare results across states, and to establish national benchmarks.

-The primary aim of NCI is to collect and maintain valid and reliable data about the performance of public developmental disabilities service systems.
-NCI states and project partners use NCI data not only to improve practice at the state level but also to add knowledge to the field, to influence state and national policy, and to inform strategic planning initiatives for NASDDDS.
+The primary aim of NCI is to collect and maintain valid and reliable data about the performance of public human service systems.
+NCI states and project partners use NCI data not only to improve practice at the state level but also to add knowledge to the field, to influence state and national policy, and to inform strategic planning initiatives.

 Through participation in the program, NCI states make a commitment to share information with stakeholders so that data can be used for policy change and quality improvement.
 To that end, the National Core Indicators website provides public access to NCI data and current information about how the results are being used at the state and national levels to support policy, research, and advocacy efforts.

+Today NCI is an umbrella terms that refer to a performance measurement system that tracks progress toward person-centered outcomes in the fields of intellectual and developmental disabilities, aging and disabilities, and more.
+NCI is composed of two initiatives: National Core Indicators-Intellectual and Developmental Disabilities (NCI-IDD) and National Core Indicators-Aging and Disabilities (NCI-AD).

-The National Core Indicators framework
+National Core Indicators-Intellectual and Developmental Disabilities (NCI-IDD)

+The primary aim NCI-IDD is to hear directly from service users and to collect and maintain valid and reliable data about the performance of state public IDD systems and the outcomes experienced by participants in the system.
+NCI-IDD states and project partners work to generate data that can be used to improve long-term care policy and practice at the state and national level, and to contribute to knowledge in the IDD field.

+From the beginning of NCI-IDD there has been a commitment to transparency and to making survey results public.
+This makes it possible to compare state results with national norms and to assess the strengths and weaknesses of the state IDD systems.

+The NCI-IDD team and member/partner organizations have worked over more the two decades to go beyond just publishing the state and national results in order to assist public managers to identify trends, to develop tools to use the data for quality improvement, and to commit to ensuring that the data collection protocols reflect the most current issues and concerns in the IDD field.
+Tools have included the development of data briefs on specific areas of interest such as employment, dual diagnosis, self-directed services, and autism spectrum disorders.
+To inform the field, the results of analyses of the multi-state dataset have been published in academic research journals and presented at conferences.